 He quickly took over the seat across from me and continued to flail his arms forward as if trying to reach inside of me.
 It seemed as if he was a vampire or vulture wanting to get inside of me and take something.
 I strongly tried to communicate, “No. I am supposed to be sending you love.
 Now stop and receive.”
 Yet once again the hands would not stop.

 And once again I decided to surrender and let the hands in.
+After all this was just a visualization and how much harm could they do?
 As soon as those hands visually entered my body it looked like they did grab hold of something non-visual and take it out of me.
 Immediately I felt a sense of relief.
 I felt lighter, freer, and calmer.
 I could breathe more deeply.
 I no longer cared about the discord with that man nor felt it in myself.